Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/management.md

 Experience using CAD for extracurricular projects.
 Training needed on specific rapid prototyping skills such as OpenSCAD and 3D printing.

 ### Benjamin
-Some experience with implementing a sensor module on a Raspberry Pi Pico, as well as datalogging results to fit to a model.
+Some experience with implementing a sensor module on a Raspberry Pi Pico.
 Probably well suited to exploring the temperature algorithm improvement problem (accounting for the opening of the door).
 <br> Good communicator, suited to taking on task management, timeline and operations tasks.
 Unfamiliar with CAD.